numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

-lingua franca of finance, machine learning, 3d graphics, computer vision, robotics, operations research, econometrics, meteorology, computational linguistics, recommendation systems, neuroscience, bioinformatics (including genetics, cancer research, drug discovery, etc.), physics engines, quantum mechanics, network analysis, and many other application areas.
+lingua franca of finance, machine learning, 3d graphics, computer vision, robotics, operations research, econometrics, meteorology, computational linguistics, recommendation systems, neuroscience, astronomy, bioinformatics (including genetics, cancer research, drug discovery, etc.), physics engines, quantum mechanics, geophysics, network analysis, and many other application areas.

 In most or all of these areas, Python is rapidly becoming a dominant player, in large part because of its ability to elegantly mix